-The Partnership Centres initiative has brought teams of researchers and decision-makers together to create better health services and health by collaborative work on priority themes determined by the needs of the health and health care systems.
+The Partnership Centres initiative has brought teams of researchers and decision-makers together to create better health and health services.
+This is done by collaborative work on priority themes determined by the needs of the health and health care systems.

 The broad objectives of Partnership Centres are to: